 Well, the good news is that you have PLENTY of options!

-Since we don’t shampoo on the CGM method, we do something else which is called co-washing.
+Since we don’t shampoo on the strict CGM method, we do something else which is called co-washing.

 Instead of shampoos, you can use the following UK Curly Girl approved products:

 If you want to follow the Curly Girl Method 100%, you should be able to use conditioner only for both co-washing as well as conditioning.

 The reason for this is that if you are using only water-soluble hair products such as silicone and wax free products, then you do not need shampoo (or sulphates) to cleanse to your hair.

 I would always recommend using a lightweight conditioner to replace shampoo.

 Save the creamier and sometimes more expensive ones for conditioning or weekly hydrating treatments.

 Why?
 Because co-washing is all about cleansing, not conditioning.
 You want to use a product that is neither oily nor weighs your hair down.

 Co-wash with a protein-rich conditioner if you are suffering from moisture overload.

 Your hair will feel limp, soft, and your curls are not forming as they should.
 You may also notice breakage and loss of shine.